jsaintrocc/myblvmgncube/parts/source/README.md

-Files in this directly are unmodified from the source files provided by Ben Levi as of 1/12/2020 on [Thingiverse](https://www.thingiverse.com/thing:3382718)
+Files in this directly are unmodified from the source files provided by Ben Levi as of 1/12/2020 on [Thingiverse](https://www.thingiverse.com/thing:3382718).
+I've put them into subdirectories just to keep everything organized.